 3. After filing a Chapter 7 Bankruptcy

-One of the questions our clients typically ask us is what happens after you file a Chapter 7 in Georgia.
+One of the questions our clients typically ask us is what happens after you file a Chapter 7.
 A Chapter 7 bankruptcy is a fairly quick procedure.
 Once you file, you have a meeting of creditors within 30 days after the filing.
-Then assuming nothing goes wrong in your case, such as discharge ability issues, or unlisted assets or creditors, you should receive a discharge within three to four months after you file for bankruptcy.
+Then assuming nothing goes wrong in your case, such as discharge issues, or unlisted assets or creditors, you should receive a discharge within three to four months after you file for bankruptcy.

 Are you or a loved one in the process of filing for bankruptcy in Statesboro, Springfield, or Swainsboro and have questions about our helpful chapter 7 bankruptcy tips?
 Contact the experienced Georgia bankruptcy attorneys at Hall & Navarro today for a consultation and case evaluation.